coderSkyChen/Iterative-Visual-Reasoning.pytorch/README.md

 |Res50-local (training..)|-|-|-|-|

 ## Todo
-Try to get the scores reported in the paper.
+- Try to get the scores reported in the paper.
+- Try to add the global reasoning module.

 ## References
 ```